dhis2/dhis2-docs/src/developer/web-api/tracker.md

 ##### Example requests

 A query for all enrollments associated with a specific organisation unit can look like this:

     GET /api/tracker/enrollments?orgUnit=DiszpKrYNg8

-To constrain the response to enrollments which are part of a specific program you can include a program query
+To constrain the response to enrollments which are part of a specific program you can include a program query parameter:
-parameter:

     GET /api/tracker/enrollments?orgUnit=O6uvpzGd5pu&ouMode=DESCENDANTS&program=ur1Edk5Oe2n

-To specify program enrollment dates as part of the
+To specify program enrollment dates as part of the query:
-query:

     GET /api/tracker/enrollments?&orgUnit=O6uvpzGd5pu&program=ur1Edk5Oe2n
       &enrolledAfter=2013-01-01&enrolledBefore=2013-09-01

-To constrain the response to enrollments of a specific tracked entity you can include a tracked entity query
+To constrain the response to enrollments of a specific tracked entity you can include a tracked entity query parameter:
-parameter:

     GET /api/tracker/enrollments?orgUnit=O6uvpzGd5pu&ouMode=DESCENDANTS&trackedEntity=cyl5vuJ5ETQ

-To constrain the response to enrollments of a specific tracked entity you can include a tracked entity instance query parameter, in In this case, we have restricted it to available enrollments viewable for current
+To constrain the response to enrollments of a specific tracked entity you can include a tracked entity query parameter, in In this case, we have restricted it to available enrollments viewable for current user:
-user:

     GET /API/tracker/enrollments?ouMode=ACCESSIBLE&trackedEntity=tphfdyIiVL6